BigBitBusInc/kubernetes-automation-toolkit/documentation/troubleshooting.md

 Here is an example of an issue we faced with Microk8s and how the [Github issue](https://github.com/ubuntu/microk8s/issues/1829) in that project helped us find a solution.

+### KAT Specific Issues

+If you feel you have encountered a bug in the KAT code or documentation, or if you want to make an improvement then please open a Github issue so we can triage it.
+We encourage you to first search the pre-existing issues before creating a new one.
+[Link to KAT issues](https://github.com/BigBitBusInc/kubernetes-automation-toolkit/issues).